-Siting of waste and energy facilities has brought accusations of discrimination in siting decisions.
-The so-called environmental justice movement began with a series of independent reports in the mid-1980s that found an association between waste facilities and minorities and income.
-Studies by the General Accounting Office in 1986 and the United Church of Christ's Commission for Racial Justice in 1987 led to RCRA Amendments that businesses inform the local community of toxic chemicals on their premises or released.
-Local boards were established to decide how to deal with the associated risks and community organizations could receive federal funding to hire scientists and engineers to assist the organizations.[10]
+Siting of waste and energy facilities often bring accusations of discrimination in siting decisions.
+The "environmental justice" movement began with a series of independent reports in the mid-1980s that found an association between waste facilities and minorities and income.
+Studies by the General Accounting Office of the U.S. Congress in 1986 and the United Church of Christ's Commission for Racial Justice in 1987 led to RCRA (Resource Conservation and Recovery Act) Amendments that businesses inform the local community of toxic chemicals on their premises or released.
+Local boards were established to decide how to deal with the associated risks and community organizations received federal funding to hire scientists and engineers to assist the organizations [15].

 Successful, if costly, efforts to engage the local community can also be found in the few examples of Mineral Extraction Agreements (MEA) designed to offset local resistance to coalbed methane projects.
-The MEA allows for local approval of development plans and site selection, places limits on workers and access to sensitive areas and includes other provisions ensuring pursuits such as hunting and fishing.[11]
+The MEA allows for local approval of development plans and site selection, sets limits to protect workers and access to sensitive areas and seeks to preserve recreational pursuits such as hunting and fishing [16].

-Of course, the benefits of either trade or siting in poorer communities can be extremely attractive.
-The large disparity in costs between countries prompted negotiation of the Basel Convention on Trade in Hazardous Waste in 1989, which seeks to eliminate such trade on moral grounds even though the economics may be appealing (although the US is not a party).
+Of course, the benefits of either sending problems abroad or siting in poorer communities can be extremely attractive.
+The large disparity in costs between countries prompted negotiation of the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal in 1989, which seeks to eliminate such trade on moral grounds even though the economics may be appealing (although the US is not a party) [17].
 Similar concerns were aroused after Russia indicated its would accept 10,000 tons of nuclear fuel for disposal.
-Identical logic led to massive investment in LNG facilities in Baja California to service the West Coast, which had thwarted repeated efforts at siting a facility within US borders.
-But even in Rosarito, Mexico, the main beneficiary of investment, opposition grows.[12]
+Identical logic led to massive investment in LNG facilities in Baja California to service the West Coast since local resistance had thwarted repeated efforts at siting a facility within US borders.
+But in spite of support from the Mexican government, but local opponents, including the mayor and residents of Rosarito, Mexico have been increasingly critical of the proposal [18].

 Some attempts to introduce greater equity have even produced perverse outcomes.
 South Carolina, Nevada and Washington were the only states to house low-level nuclear sites until the Low-Level Waste Policy Amendments of 1985 (PL 99-240), required all states to form compacts where one or more states in the compact would act as the host of the waste.
-Unfortunately, this effort to share out burdens brought construction of storage facilities to a standstill.[13]
-Seeking to break the logjam has led to efforts to employ native American lands that beg charges of environmental racism.
-First the Mescalero Apache of New Mexico during the mid-1990s, and more recently the Skull Valley Goshute of Utah have been approached to accept wastes engendering significant opposition and controversy.
+Unfortunately, this effort to share out burdens brought construction of storage facilities to a standstill [19].
+The difficulty of finding an acceptable storage site for nuclear waste has led to efforts to employ native American lands that beg charges of environmental racism.
+First the Mescalero Apache of New Mexico during the mid-1990s, and more recently the Skull Valley Goshute of Utah have been approached to accept wastes engendering significant opposition and controversy, not from the tribes themselves but from more distant neighbors that see none of the direct benefits and many potentials risks [20].

-Among communities with similar incomes, coordination problems will inevitably result if it is possible to move to other jurisdictions with little or no effective regulation.
+Among communities with similar incomes, coordination problems can still result if it is possible to move to other jurisdictions with little or no effective regulation.
 For example, although New Jersey had adopted strict hazardous waste regulations it was easy to export wastes to Pennsylvania unimpeded.
 The inability of jurisdictions to effectively regulate hazardous wastes encouraged initial federal involvement.